George Edward Anderson: Biography

 George Edward Anderson was born in Salt Lake City, Utah, and apprenticed as a teenager under photographer Charles Roscoe Savage.
 At Savage's Art Bazar Studio, Anderson became friends with fellow apprentices John Hafen and John F. Bennett.
 Hafen later become an accomplished artist and Bennett was instrumental in preserving Anderson's glass plate negatives.

 At seventeen, Anderson established his photography studio in Salt Lake City with his brothers, Stanley and Adam.
 The railroad allowed Anderson to establish tent studios in Manti, Utah, Springville, Utah, and Nephi, Utah.
 In 1886 Anderson opened a stationary studio he named Temple Bazar in Manti where the LDS Church was building a new temple.
 While in Manti he met Olive Lowry, whom he married on May 30, 1888.
 They were the second couple to be married in the newly finished Mormon temple in Manti, Utah.
 Later that year Anderson sold his Manti studio and moved to Springville.
+There, Anderson employed apprentices, some of which went on to become well-known photographers, such as Elife Huntington and Joseph Bagley.
 Anderson used his traveling tent studio, setting up in small towns throughout central, eastern, and southern Utah, where he documented the lives of residents in the years 1884 to 1907.